Lusk Photos

 Railroad Bridge over Lost Creek, Lost Springs, 1911.

-It is contended, however, that the census missed the three councilmen.
 At one time, the town had a population of about 150 and served as a shipping point for the Lost Springs Coal Company.
+The post office served the area to the south where there were a number of dry farmers.

 Pumping Station, Lost Creek Coal Company, Lost Springs, Approx. 1910.